PhNorberg/PortfolioAPI/README.md

 Now you've made your first portfolio that you can track!

+## Endpoints

 Following text will explain the various endpoints that you can navigate through the API.

-## Endpoints
+Note that this is still a work in progress and more endpoints and functionality will pop up over time.
+Stay tuned:)

 ### portfolio-controller (Authentication required)